RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 Even better: You can buy a Raspberry Pi for $35.00.

 #### Why Raspberry Pi?
 Raspberry Pi was created by a group of UK educators and engineers with a concern: Inexpensive hobbyist computers like the old Commodore 64 no longer exist.
 Game consoles continue to get better, but there is no replacement for the Commodore.
 As a result, young people who _might_ become developers get introduced to the profession as gamers or users of Word or Excel.
 They begin as consumers, not creators.
-Sad news, because it's creators who shape the world that we all enjoy.
+Sad news, because creators shape the world we all enjoy.

-Creators get stronger when they have tools for learning, play, and growth.
+Creators get stronger when they have tools for learning, play, and [10,000 hours of practice](/blog/2012/09/03/10000-hours-of-practice/).
 Enter Raspberry Pi.
 It's a tiny, inexpensive computer.
 It runs open source software so it is highly accessible to curious minds that are eager to learn.

 #### Will it Run Ruby?
 When my Raspberry Pi arrived, I was curious: Will it run Ruby?
 How about Rails?
 This article describes my procedure for installing RVM, Ruby, and Rails on a Raspberry Pi, along with the "gotchas" I encountered along the way.